ephembra/ephembra/README.md

-thus, while the ICRS is barycentric and not tied to Earth’s motion, its orientation remains close to Earth’s equator at J2000.0, making it a natural _"rest frame"_ for solar system ephemerides;
-the X-axis points to 0° Aries, the Y-axis points to 180° Libra, and the Z-axis points perpendicular to the equatorial plane (up).
+thus, while the ICRS is barycentric and not tied to Earth’s motion, its orientation remains close to Earth’s equator at J2000.0, making it a natural _"rest frame"_ for solar system ephemerides; the X-axis points to 0° Aries, the Y-axis to 90° Cancer, the negative X-axis to 180° Libra, and the negative Y-axis to 270° Capricorn. the Z-axis points perpendicular to the equatorial plane (up).

 ### ecliptic frame